SunjeetKajla/Real-Time-Chat-App/README.md

 ## Socket.IO Events

 ### Client to Server
-- `send-chat-message` - Send a new message
+- `send-chat-message` - Send a new message with room targeting
-- `join-room` - Join a specific chat room
+- `join-room` - Join a specific chat room (leaves previous rooms)

 ### Server to Client
-- `receive-message` - Receive new messages
+- `receive-message` - Receive new messages from current room only
 - `connect` - Connection established
 - `disconnect` - Connection lost